facuonline/mercurio/README.md

 ```
 And thats really it.
 We've sucessfully built an app with users that is secure, fast and easy to develop and extend.

+>All **`App\*`** classes are going under a heavy refactoring of API and codebase.
+This example doesn't work and is left for legacy purposes.
+Further updates of Mercurio are expected to include a similar login API.

 # Contributing

 Mercurio is a personal project of me, born out of my desire to learn backend web technologies and build a system to optimise my sites.
 Still all critique, review, change and improvement over my base code will be welcome via *Issues*.
 Discussion about this project itself and meta talk is also very welcome.